codykingham/pyling/README.md

 ### Bring Your Own Text

 For this course, you should bring your own plain-text file which the exercises will automatically load.
-There are few requirements for the text that you choose:
+There are a few requirements for the text that you choose:

 * the text should be plain-text, i.e. NOT Microsoft Word or equivalent, NOT rich text (`.rtf`).
 Plain-text is provided at some of the options below and is most often saved with `.txt` extension (ending).